Adam-T-Wright/test/README.md

 products available for the location with that id.
 The backend has endpoints for both of these services, however, I have an additional one that effectively rolls both of these operations into one ("/catalogue").
-This is just so that I only have to make on call from the front-end.
+This is just so that I only have to make one call from the front-end.

 The front-end was tested in both Safari and Chrome (relatively old versions).